Gone are the days of sticky notes and paper invitations. Registration softwares and mobile event apps are the are taking over!

 Technology has certainly turned tables for the MICE industry!
 What started as a simple event registration software has evolved into highly sophisticated tools to plan, promote, engage and measure events.

 Technology’s impact on the MICE industry can be called more evolutionary than revolutionary.
 Gradually, year after year, new products and capabilities are being developed to make the planner’s life a little easier.
 This evolution can be seen in all kinds of events—everything from trade shows and fundraisers to meetings and social gatherings – all of them greatly differ from what they were back in the 2000s.

 With business matchmaking apps attendees can see who will be attending the event and schedule an appointment.
-Similarly, onsite check-in and badging have reduced long lines for check in and enhanced the overall event experience.
-While these jazzy technologies are pretty impressive, event planners need to familiarize themselves with the equipments they can use.
+Similarly, onsite check-in and badging have reduced long lines for check-in and enhanced the overall event experience.
+While these jazzy technologies are pretty impressive, event planners need to familiarize themselves with the equipment they can use.

 Social Media: Boon or Bane?

 The last few years have seen a lot of social media platforms blooming.
 This happened straight after Google’s Orkut was hit by Facebook fever.
 Ever since then, social networking platforms have become popular and comprises functionality that can be used as effective marketing channels.
 Platforms like Instagram, Twitter, LinkedIn, Snapchat and Pinterest have become popular means for planners to promote their event and create a buzz around it.
 It helps them keep the conversation going with their attendees even after the event is over.
 Invitations can be sent to invitees through Facebook & LinkedIn.